 What do you think we’re missing?
 What else is there to defining the idea that should PM’s be thinking about when creating timing plans and project plans?
 We’d love to hear if you’ve got any more tips – why not share them using the comments below?

-A checklist for creating project plans
+10 top tips for creating timing and project plans